 Prospects have inboxes that are crammed with marketing material.
 By setting the stage with a text message, you alert them to check for your email because it has real value for them.

-Text messages are an excellent way to spread the word about your business.
+Text messages are an excellent way to spread the word about your business or business opportunity for sale.
 To get the best response, time them to suit the needs of your prospects.